captivus/python-project-template/ABOUT_THIS_TEMPLATE.md

 │   ├── __main__.py          # The entry point for the project
-│   └── VERSION              # The version for the project is kept in a static file ├── README.md                # The main readme for the project ├── setup.py                 # The setup.py file for installing and packaging the project ├── requirements.txt         # An empty file to hold the requirements for the project ├── requirements-test.txt    # List of requirements for testing and devlopment ├── setup.py                 # The setup.py file for installing and packaging the project
+│   └── VERSION              # The version for the project is kept in a static file ├── README.md                # The main readme for the project ├── requirements.txt         # An empty file to hold the requirements for the project ├── requirements-test.txt    # List of requirements for testing and devlopment ├── setup.py                 # The setup.py file for installing and packaging the project